ARTICLE I – Name, Form of Organization, and Purpose:

 ARTICLE IV – Executive Committee:

 4.1 Executive Committee.
-The Executive Committee shall consist of the Officers.
+The TCGA Executive Committee (“Executive Committee”) shall consist of the Officers and ad-hoc committee chairs appointed by a majority vote of the Officers.
 The President shall be chairman of the Executive Committee.
-The Executive Committee shall direct the affairs of the Corporation between annual meetings.
+The Executive Committee shall direct the affairs of the TCGA between annual meetings.

 4.2 Executive Meetings.
 The Executive Committee shall meet at the request of the President and two members shall constitute a quorum.